Xilinx/mlir-air/AIRRtDialect.md

 | :----: | ----------- |
 | `event` | event type

 ### `airrt.module_metadata` (xilinx::airrt::ModuleMetadataOp)

-_Global metadata for the module_
+Global metadata for the module

 This op contains a region containing airrt.segment_metadata ops, which give information about the segments in the module.

 There is one of these per module.

-Traits: SingleBlock, SingleBlockImplicitTerminator<ModuleMetadataTerminatorOp>
+Traits: SingleBlockImplicitTerminator<ModuleMetadataTerminatorOp>

 ### `airrt.module_metadata_terminator` (xilinx::airrt::ModuleMetadataTerminatorOp)

-_Implicit terminator for ModuleMetadataOp's region_
+Implicit terminator for ModuleMetadataOp's region

 Syntax: